wenhoujx/swiper/README.md

 1. Search use grep basic regex syntax.
 2. Search strings separated by space are AND-ed toegether. e.g. "a b" matched lines with "a" and "b" on the same line.
-3. Search string prefixed with `!` negates the search, "a !b" matches lines with "a" but not "b"
+3. Search string prefixed with `!` negates the search, "a !b" matches lines with "a" but not "b".
+Use `\!` if you want to match `"!"` literal string.
 4. Default case insensitive search.

 Some quick Example: